 The Write Protect (/WP) pin can be used to prevent the Status Register from being written.
-Used in conjunction with the Status Register's Block Protect bits BP[3:0] and Status Register Protect SRP bits SRP[1:0], a portion as small as one 128KB Block or up to the entire memory array can be hardware protected.
+Used in conjunction with the Status Register's Block Protect bits BP[3:0] and Status Register Protect SRP bits SRP[1:0], a portion as small as 256K-Byte (2x128KB blocks) or up to the entire memory array can be hardware protected.
 The WP-E bit in the Protection Register (SR-1) controls the functions of the /WP pin.